Basic-Nature/html_Parser_prototype/doc/troubleshooting.md

-# Troubleshooting Guide
+# 🛠️ Troubleshooting Guide

-This guide offers solutions to common problems encountered while using or developing the **Smart Elections Parser** project.

----

-## 🔍 General Issues

-### ❗ Problem: Parser exits without processing any data
+## ❗ Problem: Parser exits without processing any data

 - **Possible Cause**: Missing or malformed URL in `urls.txt`, or all URLs already marked as processed.
 - **Fix**: